-Positron Emission Tomography, also called a PET scan, is an imaging technique that examines the metabolic function of cells.
+Often called a PET scan, positron emission tomography is an imaging technique that examines the metabolic function of your cells.
 It can be used for diagnosing and tracking the progress of a disease or condition.

-During a positron emission tomography scan, a radioactive substance called a tracer is given intravenously.
+During a PET scan, a radioactive substance called a tracer is given intravenously (IV).
 Some types of cells — such as cancer cells — may metabolize this substance faster than the surrounding healthy cells.
 Other conditions may metabolize the tracers slower than healthy tissue.
-Using advanced imaging technology, the PET scan shows the areas of abnormal metabolism to help pinpoint where a disease is originating in the body and how it is progressing.
+Using advanced imaging technology, the PET scan shows the areas of abnormal metabolism to help pinpoint where a disease is originating in the body and how it’s progressing.

-PET scans can be used to help physicians diagnose conditions such as:
+PET scans can be used to help physicians diagnose many conditions, such as:

 - Heart disease